Payments and Transfers

 A Direct Debit can be set up to pay out on a stipulated date every month, on a quarterly or yearly basis.

-The service provider will give you prior notice of the amount and date of collection.
+The service provider will give you 14 days prior notice of the amount and date of collection (unless there is a bilateral agreement to the contrary).

 If the service provider you are paying wants to change an amount or date of collection, it is obliged to inform you before it affects any changes.